 - Tight muscles – performing activities without stretching before and after.

 - Age – muscle fibers become more rigid as you age so more force ends up transferring into tendons.
 Also, blood supply to tendons starts to decline so the recovery rate slows down even further.

 - Misalignments – if your joints are misaligned it causes your tendons to work at angles that they weren’t designed to.

 The majority of tendons are diagnosed with an ultrasound scan.
 If more specific detail is required then an MRI scan can be performed.
 X-rays cannot show tendon injuries.

 Due to their poor blood supply, tendons don’t recover and repair as quickly as other structures that have a good blood supply do.
 The main reparative compounds of blood are oxygen and nutrients.
-Prolozone Therapy is a form of Prolotherapy that involves the injection of an activated form of oxygen and nutrients into an injured tendon.
+Prolotherapy is a treatment that involves the injection of a regenerative solution into an injured tendon.
 This helps to stimulate the production of fibroblasts.
 Fibroblasts help to secrete the collagen needed to repair and strengthen injured tendon tissue.
 The injected substance is very thin so it has the ability to spread into the injured area much more effectively than other types of injections.